Azure/MachineLearningSamples-AMLTextPackage-TwitterSentimentPrediction/docs/deliverable_docs/ProjectReport.md

 In this sample we are going to demonstrate the usage Azure Machine Learning Package for Text Analytics and TDSP to develop and deploy predictive models for Twitter sentiment classification.

+## Use case
+### Twitter sentiment polarity sample
+This article uses a sample to show you how to instantiate and execute a Machine Learning project.
+The sample uses the TDSP structure and templates in Azure Machine Learning Workbench.
+The complete sample is provided in this walkthrough.
+The modeling task predicts sentiment polarity (positive or negative) by using the text from tweets.
+This article outlines the data-modeling tasks that are described in the walkthrough.
+The walkthrough covers the following tasks:

+1. Data exploration, training, and deployment of a machine learning model that address the prediction problem that's described in the use case overview.
+Twitter sentiment data is used for these tasks.
+2. Execution of the project by using the TDSP template from Azure Machine Learning for this project.
+For project execution and reporting, the TDSP lifecycle is used.
+3. Operationalization of the solution directly from Azure Machine Learning in Azure Container Service.

+The project highlights the use of Text Analytics Package for Azure Machine Learning.

 ## Link to GitHub repository
 Link to the GitHub repository is [here](https://github.com/Azure/MachineLearningSamples-AMLTextPackage-TwitterSentimentPrediction).